afamiglietti/afamiglietti.github.io/classes/wrh205/calendar.md

 <div id="meeting_jumbo" class="jumbotron">
   <h2>NEXT CLASS:</h2>
   <div id="next_meeting">
-    This semester's Calendar is still being finalized!
-Last semester's calendar is displayed below!
+    This semester is over!
+You can find all our class readings below!
   </div>
 </div>
 {% for meeting in site.data.wrh205.calendar %}